How to Hold On When Life Is On Hold

 Whether it's an illness, break-up, or global event (e.g., a pandemic) that's leading life to feel like it's on hold, the truth is that this experience is no different than being put on hold when making an outbound telephone call.
 One is simply a macro perspective, and one a micro.
 Just as you don’t stop doing things while waiting for the operator to ring you back with the correct human to respond to your needs, you don't just stop living life!
 You find other wonderful ways to make life worthwhile!
 You find ways to fill that space with other meaningful, productive, satisfying activities.
 Sure, you couldn't have possibly planned for this in advance, but there's no reason you couldn't think about and plan for ways to enjoy and maximize this time in the present.

-Most people, without consciously recognizing it, will resort to lamenting the fact that things have changed and hoping, praying, and expecting them to go back to “normal” (ie, the ways that they were used to before).
+It's understandable to find ourselves lamenting what has changed and wishing things could simply go back to the way they were.
 This response, as I’ve mentioned, is a very natural and normal initial response to noticing a change of life events, circumstances, and directions.
 Staying there, however, can lead to stagnation and frustration.
 Because when we interpret a great amount of simultaneous change to be “life being placed on hold”, how do we respond?
 We panic.
 We worry.
 We become bored.
 We are disinterested.
 We lament the opportunities we could’ve had, the plans we made that did not materialize, and the life that could’ve, should’ve and would’ve been, but isn’t.

 But what if, just consider this for a moment, your life wasn’t actually being put on hold?